sandhyaparna/Data-Science/Statistics/BivariateAnalysis.md

 * Chi-square test
 * Correlation - Cramer's V is measure of Association between 2 Categorical Vars.
 Norminal variation of Pea

-##### Chi-square test - Measure Strength of association between 2 Cat vars
+##### Chi-square test - Significance test of association between 2 Cat vars
+chi square formula chisquare = Σ( (Obs-Expected)^2 / Expected )
+* p < 0.05 - Variables have association
+* But as sample size goes up, p-value gets smaller but Cramer's V stays same.
+So, Cramer's V is chosen

-##### Cramer's V - Measure of Association between 2 Categorical Vars.
-Norminal variation of Pearson’s Chi-Square Test
+##### Cramer's V - Measures Strength of Association between 2 Categorical Vars.
 * Output ranges from [0,1], where 0 means no association and 1 is full association.
 (Unlike correlation, there are no negative values, as there’s no such thing as a negative association.
 Either there is, or there isn’t)
 * Like correlation, Cramer’s V is symmetrical — it is insensitive to swapping x and y.
   * curse of symmetry - Extracting output of 1 var using another variable is lost in symmetrical measurement